 What should I prepare before I visit the Costume Collection?

 If you are simply browsing the Collection’s vast stock, you do not need to prepare any paperwork.
 If you plan to rent or reserve costumes, you will need to prepare a Letter of Agreement, which must be signed by someone who is fiscally responsible for the project.

 Does my company have an account with the Costume Collection?

-If you are working for an organization that maintains not-for-profit status, the rental qualifies as non-commercial.
+If you are working for an organization that maintains not-for-profit status, the rental qualifies as not-for-profit.
 If your organization cannot supply the Costume Collection with proof of not-for-profit status, the rental will be commercial.
 Rentals for film, television and photography projects generally fall into the commercial category.